- 1 What You Need To Know About CDs

 Because they operate online, these banks offer CD accounts that are available to everyone nationwide.
 There’s no need to worry about finding a local branch, or applying for membership.

 Online Banks are going to give you the best CD rates that are available nationwide.
-Here’s how to find the best rates these online CD accounts.
+Here’s how to find the best rates with these online CD accounts.

 - First, figure out what minimum balance requirement you can meet.
 This is the minimum balance required to earn the listed Annual Percentage Yield (APY).
 If you plan on depositing $25K, you will qualify for every CD account that has no minimum balance requirement to those with a $25,000 requirement.